 St. Johns College Observatory [SJCO] 91765-1859), first established by Richard Dunthorne (1711-1775) over the west gate (Shrewsbury Tower).
 The role of director was then taken by William Ludlam (1717-88) later by Thomas Catton (bapt.
 1758-1838).
 The observatory is known to have been equipped with both a clock and transit instrument by Sissons (Gunter 1937, 169-74, 193-9; Howse 1986; Mobberley 2006).

 Madingley Road, Cambridge, CB3 0HA [Tel.
 01223 37548)]

-Solar Physics Observatory, Cambridge [SPOC] (1912-1946), established in the grounds of the University Observatory, at Madingley Road, Cambridge after the donation of the Newall Telescope under the leadership of H.F.
+Solar Physics Observatory [SPOC] (1912-1946), Madingley Road, Cambridge, established in the grounds of the University Observatory, after the donation of the Newall Telescope under the leadership of Prof. H.F.
 Newall.
-In 1913 it merged with the Solar Physics Observatory, South Kensington, London with that institution moving to Cambridge – transfer of government funding.
+In 1913 it merged with the Solar Physics Observatory, South Kensington, London with that institution moving to Cambridge and transfer of government funding.
 Later in 1946 it merged with the University Observatory to form the Institute of Astronomy (Stratton 1949).

-Royal Greenwich Observatory [RGO] (1990-1998), the observatory had its administrative headquarters and workshops in Cambridge on the site of the Institute of Astronomy.
+Royal Greenwich Observatory [RGOC] (1990-1998), Cambridge, the administrative headquarters and workshops of the RGO in Cambridge located on the site of the Institute of Astronomy.

-Canon Selwyn’s Observatory (active 1863-74), ‘The College’ Ely, established for solar observation by Canon William Selwyn, – exact location unknown.
-Selwyn commissioned for a series of high quality photographs of the sun to be taken (1863-73) using a 6-inch achromatic lens by the photographer John Titterton within the cathedral precinct (Obit., MNRAS, 36 (1875), 147).
+Selwyn’s Observatory [SeO] (1863-74), ‘The College’ Ely, established for solar observation by Canon William Selwyn, – exact location unknown.
+Selwyn commissioned for a series of high quality photographs of the sun to be taken (1863-73) using a 6-inch achromatic lens by the photographer J. Titterton in the cathedral precinct (Obit., MNRAS, 36 (1875), 147).